FinnMag/oopCA22/README.md

 This also lead me to adding the ability to dolly back and forth into my visualiser as i think its a cool addition to the exerience

 ### Finn
+I really enjoyed the process of designing the tree fractal visualiser as it made me step out of my comfort zone by creating visual outside of class and the labs.
+It made me do research on the technicals behind fractals.
+One thing I found appealing in particular in general was the use of recursion to make an aesthetically pleasing visual when all my prior uses of recursion was only to sort lists and such.
+Seeing a physical result of my work brought me a level of satisfaction that i havent really experienced while programming before.
+Doing the assignment also made me more familiar with git and java which im sure will do me well in the future.

 ### Yaris
 I am most definitely proud of the little beat detection system created as it took quite some time and at one point, I didn't even think it would ever work.
 I liked experimenting with it and seeing how crazy I could go and it was most definitely relieving once we had the visualisation working well alongside the other 2 as it posed problematic quite a few times throughout the creation of the audio visualisation.